-What additional In addition to the supports outlined above, a parent training plan has been developed to supports, training, and/or resources will be provided for families who may need additional support?
-Instruction to the supports obtained above, a parent training plan has been developed to provide real time learning and support to parents on identified topics.
-Parent learning sessions will include Instructional Expectations Synchronous Learning Asynchronous Learning Assessment, Grading, and Progress Monitoring Structuring for Success Structuring for Success Student Schedule Resources: Space, Technology, Support Technical Skills Schoology, Learning Management System Microsoft TEAMS - videoconferencing Skyward ClassLink Whole Child Health and Safety Supports SEL supports as well as student ownership of behavior How to connect with virtual as well as in person mental health resources for your child Courses will be offered in an both synchronous and asynchronous learning environments with job aide and video supports.
+What additional supports, training, and/or resources will be provided for families who may need additional support?
+In addition to the supports outlined above, a parent training plan has been developed to provide real time learning and support to parents on identified topics.
+Parent learning sessions will include

+- Instructional Expectations

+- o Synchronous Learning

+- o Asynchronous Learning

+- o Assessment, Grading, and Progress Monitoring

+- Structuring for Success

+- o Student Schedule

+- o Resources: Space, Technology, Support

+- Technical Skills

+- o Schoology, Learning Management System

+- o Microsoft TEAMS videoconferencing

+- o Skyward

+- o ClassLink

+- Whole Child Health and Safety Supports

+- o Physical safety social distancing practices

+- o SEL supports as well as student ownership of behavior

+- o How to connect with virtual as well as in person mental health resources for your child

+Courses will be offered in an both synchronous and asynchronous learning environments with job aide and video supports.
 Trainings will be offered in English and Spanish.

-Based on student/family need, in partnership with the Department of Collaborative Communities, students in need of an alternate learning space due to either child care needs or connectivity will be eligible to apply for attending a Learning Center where online learning will be supervised by a staff member.
+Based on student/family need, in partnership with the Department of Collaborative

+Communities, students in need of an alternate learning space due to either child care needs or connectivity will be eligible to apply for attending a Learning Center where online learning will be supervised by a staff member.
 Priority will be given to children of staff members, first responders, front line medical workers, and active US military.
 Space and staffing will be limited for the on campus Learning Centers; therefore, staff is collaborating with faith-based organizations and private child care facilities to offer training to their staff in order to support the online learning needs of our students in those settings during the instructional day.